Brandon Crawford Player Props: Giants vs. Mariners

 - The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.

-- The Mariners have a 3.96 team ERA that ranks ninth across all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA among all MLB pitching staffs (3.92).

-- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (87 total, one per game).
+- Mariners pitchers combine to surrender the fifth-fewest home runs in baseball (87 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.